- We're celebrating NSPCC Number Day at London Fields today!

 Our approach is also based on empirical research and sound educational theory.
 We have followed advice from theorists who are widely considered experts in maths education such as Jerome Bruner, Richard Skemp, Lev Vygotsky and Zoltan Dienes.

 The Department for Education, the National Centre for Excellence in the Teaching of Mathematics (NCETM), the National Curriculum Review Committee and OFSTED have all emphasised the pedagogy of Mathematics teaching developed in Singapore and the teaching for mastery approach.

 Maths No Problem is also one of the few resources currently on the Department for Education's recommended textbook list.
 In order to achieve this, the programme was required to participate in a 3-step independent evaluation process.

 We believe the best help you can give at home is to find ways to show children that Maths has purpose and relevance to their everyday lives.
-If your child is in Reception or Year 1, talk about the numbers you can find on the way to school.
+For example, if your child is in Reception or Year 1, talk about the numbers you can find on the way to school.
 If your child is in the middle of the school, count up coins when paying for things and ask if you have received the correct change.
 Meaningful experiences with Maths will not only help children see the purpose of learning about Maths at school but also give them practical mathematical experiences.

 See below for a list of external resources to support learning at home:

 If you have any questions or concerns about Mathematics at London Fields or the mastery approach please don’t hesitate to get in touch with the Maths Leads, Max Lawson or Catherine Cardy.
 You can make an appointment to see them through the school office or by contacting the school email, found at the bottom of this web page.